ishakkutlu/AI-Driven-Forecasting-System/README.md

 Forecasting banknote demand is a critical challenge for central banks, since banknotes in circulation depend on many external and macroeconomic factors.

-This AI-driven forecasting system addresses the problem by combining **48 models** (neural networks + classical time series).
-Originally developed as a high-impact prototype at the Central Bank of the Republic of Türkiye, it was trained and validated on **real-world national and regional data**.
+This AI-driven system implements a dual-path forecasting architecture, combining SARIMA for structural interpretability with neural networks for adaptive learning.
+Originally developed as a high-impact prototype at the Central Bank of the Republic of Türkiye, it was trained and validated on **real-world national and regional datasets** and evaluated across **48 configurations** to ensure decision stability.

-It achieved forecast accuracies ranging from **~65% to ~99%** (SMAPE), delivering strategic insights that supported monetary stability and efficient banknote management.
+It achieved forecast accuracies up to **97%** (1−SMAPE), delivering strategic insights that supported monetary stability and efficient banknote management.

 ---